leahvschaffer/ddot/README.md

 * Maintain the compatibility with HiView, which has evolved significantly after the original DDOT publication
 * A new script (`tohiview.py`) and a tutorial of uploading to HiView server has been added
-* Running `CliXO 0.3, 1.0` and `alignOntology` from DDOT is not longer supported, as they are legacy programs, and tend to take long running times.
-Please refer to the original repositories for these programs.
+* Running `CliXO 0.3`, `CliXO 1.0` and `alignOntology` from DDOT is not longer supported (to make this pacakge purely "Pythonic").
+Please visit the original repositories of these programs.

 # The Data-Driven Ontology Toolkit (DDOT)